-With OneNote 2013 at hand, one can easily create flashcards using the built-in outlining features in OneNote.
+With OneNote, one can easily create flashcards using the built-in outlining features in OneNote.
 Here’s how we do it!
-I am creating vocabulary flashcards using a list of some unknown words to me and their meaning in English language.
+I am creating vocabulary flashcards using a list of some unknown words to me and their meaning in the English language.

 Create Text-based OneNote Flash Cards

 From the right-hand pane, select ‘Add a Page’ option.